Contrast-Security-OSS/docs/content/user/apps/manage/ManageApplications.md

 > **Note:** SuperAdmins can also edit application names by clicking on the name in the grid.

+## Find the Application ID

+To locate an application's ID, select an application from the grid.
+The application ID is the last URI segment in the URL of your browser. <!-- add image -->

 ## Tag Applications

 Tag one or more applications to improve search functionality in the Contrast UI.
 You can also add [custom metadata fields](admin-orgsettings.html#app-defaults) during onboarding, which you can use the same way.
 (It's also very different from [merging applications](user-appsmanage.html#merge).)